The title race is over. In January.

 That Liverpool may go the season undefeated seems more likely than not.
 Most Arsenal fans will be hoping that Mikel Arteta’s gritty new Arsenal can, somehow, grab an unlikely win when Klopp’s men visit London on May 2nd, and defend the one thing that only Arsenal can claim to in the modern era.
 The thought of a second gold Premier League trophy at Anfield is unimaginable.

-The race for the remaining Champions League positions has never been more fiercely contested.
+The race for the remaining Champions League positions has never been more fiercely contested – making predictions more difficult.
 The number of teams traditionally scrapping for a place at Europe’s top table has been steadily increasing, season by season.
 A decade ago, there was a Top 4 – City, United, Chelsea and Arsenal – battling for 3 Champions League spots – with the 4th place team having the stress of a pre-qualifying round.